Affiliate earning is awesome.

-Another kind of programs which look like two-tiers which can help you increase your blog affiliate income is referral program.
+Another kind of program that looks like two-tiers that can help you increase your blog affiliate income is a referral program.

 You don’t often refer customers.
 Instead, you refer money makers like you.
 And you earn a share of companies’ revenue over that online entrepreneur.

 Teespring: The Teespring invite program allows you to make $0.50 per t-shirt your referred sellers sell.
-It is itself a print-on-demand affiliate program to sell t-shirt without (required) investment.
+It is itself a print-on-demand affiliate program to sell t-shirts without (required) investment.

-The seller makes his $3 to $12 per t-shirt based on volume and price that he set.
+The seller makes $3 to $12 per t-shirt based on the volume and price that he set.
 You earn up to $2500 ($0.50 adds up) per designer you refer who makes money.

-Seoclerks: If you write about micro jobs like I did on my blog.
+Seoclerks: If you write about micro jobs as I did on my blog.
 You could increase income with SeoClerks.
 This is a marketplace for micro freelance services in the SEO field.

 They give you 50% of the 20% that they take on gigs.
-I made $200 in referral extra income already though small $1 to $10 tasks.
+I made $200 in referral extra income already through small $1 to $10 tasks.

-So, two-tiers affiliate and referral programs can help you increase your blog affiliate income.
+So, two-tier affiliate and referral programs can help you increase your blog affiliate income.

 4.- Drive more conversion-oriented traffic to your blog